amethyst/amethyst/book/src/getting_started.md

 # Getting Started

-These instructions will help you set up a working Amethyst development environment.
+These instructions will help you set up a working Amethyst game development environment.
 Then we'll test this environment by compiling a simple "Hello, World" application.